Facebook Pixel

 Will attendance be taken?

 Attendance at all classes and scheduled activities is compulsory (including afternoon programming, excursions, and camping trips).
 For online classes, attendance at synchronous sessions is compulsory.
-Should a student need to miss class time or activity time for a personal or medical reason, their parent/guardian should follow the Summer Academy Student Guide policies for missing class.
-Any unreported absence from classes or scheduled program activities will result in an Unexcused Absence, and parents will be informed.
+If a student needs to miss class time or activity time for a personal or medical reason, their parent/guardian should follow the Summer Academy Student Guide policies for missing class.

 My program takes place over a holiday.
 Am I expected to be present for my program?